Trachymene incisa – Wild Parsnip (seed)

 Care and Cultivation of Trachymene incisa

 Sow Trachymene incisa seeds lightly pressed into soil surface or just under surface of free draining seed raising mix.
 Keep moist until germination.
 Transplant once crowding begins or roots fill pots.
 Full sun to part shade position.
 Drought tolerant.
 Can be used as succulent bonsai although I can’t attest to its longevity in cultivation.
+For more info on growing, please visit our blog post here.

 20 seeds per packet (SE QLD provenance)